-If you're using Granite ORM to query your data you likely want to manage your database schema as well.
+If you're using Granite to query your data, you likely want to manage your database schema as well.
 Migrations are a great way to do that, so let's take a look at micrate, a project to manage migrations.
 We'll use it as a dependency instead of a pre-build binary.

 Add micrate your shards.yml

 Create an executable to run the